Vroom (VRM) versus Its Rivals Head to Head Analysis

-Vroom (NASDAQ: VRM) is one of 30 public companies in the “Automotive dealers & gasoline service stations” industry, but how does it compare to its rivals?
-We will compare Vroom to similar businesses based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, profitability, valuation and risk.
+Vroom (NASDAQ: VRM) is one of 30 publicly-traded companies in the “Automotive dealers & gasoline service stations” industry, but how does it compare to its peers?
+We will compare Vroom to similar companies based on the strength of its valuation, institutional ownership, profitability, dividends, earnings, risk and analyst recommendations.

-88.9% of Vroom shares are held by institutional investors.
-Comparatively, 55.0% of shares of all “Automotive dealers & gasoline service stations” companies are held by institutional investors.
-17.4% of Vroom shares are held by insiders.
-Comparatively, 18.4% of shares of all “Automotive dealers & gasoline service stations” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This table compares Vroom and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Vroom and its peers’ net margins, return on equity and return on assets.

 |Vroom